dcdunkan/syntax-highlighter-bot/README.md

 [Piterden/syntax-highlighter-bot](https://github.com/Piterden/syntax-highlighter-bot) -
 Telegram Bot [here](https://telegram.me/cris_highlight_bot)

 Minimal syntax highlighting bot for Telegram.
-Use it private chat or add to group chats.
+Use it in private chats or add to group chats.
 Send text inside three backticks, or any message containing `pre` or multiline `code` entities, and the bot will reply you with syntax highlighted images of that piece of code.
 Useful in Development groups.